-Why is there is a blue tinge to the skin where I have had dermal filler injected?
+Why is there a blue tinge to the skin where I have had dermal filler injected?

 If dermal filler is injected too superficially under the skin, there is a chance that you may notice a blue-ish discolouration of the area injected.
 This is known as the ‘Tyndall effect’.